Jerusalem during the Second Temple period

 The 600 years of the Second Temple period can be divided into several periods, each with its own distinct political and social characteristics.
 The physical development of the city was greatly affected by the changing characteristics of each era, while at the same time influencing these periods themselves.
 The city's population was characterized by social stratification, both economic and religious, which grew more pronounced over the years.
 There existed in the city, for example, a clear distinction between a rich and cosmopolitan elite and the wider population wishing less influence in the nation's ways from the outside world.
 Social strata also encompassed different religious outlooks, each with its different emphasis: some reliant on the Temple priests, while the majority were led by traditional non-priestly families, emphasizing the world of Torah study and the development of law over the formal hierarchy established in the Temple.

-Persian period
+Persian period (539–332 BCE)

-At the time of the return to Zion from the Babylonian captivity, Jerusalem was materially rather poor.
+At the time of the return to Zion from the Babylonian captivity, Jerusalem was very small and materially rather poor.
 Its walls were derelict and a modest shrine now stood at the site of Solomon's once grand Temple.
 The city, nevertheless, enjoyed a vibrant and flourishing religious life.
 It was at this time that the first Mishnas were written up and both the Bible and the Halakha began to take their modern form.
 The same time witnessed the emergence of a dominant priestly class, a cosmopolitan elite receptive to foreign influences.

+Compared to the late First Temple period, the territory of Jerusalem during the Persian period was significantly smaller, as it had shrunk to its pre-eighth century BCE size.
+The population of the city's inhabited areas—the City of David and the Temple Mount—was roughly 1500.
+In addition to the nearby fields and unwalled settlements, Jerusalem had a population of about 3000 people.